asimojs/asimo/README.md

 Retrieve a service or an object instance.
-For each interface id, asimo will first look in the current context for services or object factories or groups (in this order) - if not found it will then perform the same lookup in its parent context (recursively, up to the root context).
+For each interface id, asimo will first look in the current context for services or object factories or groups (in this order) - if not found it will then perform the same lookup in its parent context, recursively up to the root context).
-This method allows to retrieve up to 5 dependencies in one call.
+This method allows to retrieve up to 5 dependencies in one call with type support (more can be retrieved without type inference - cf. call signature).

 Note: the parameters can be either InterfaceId objects or interface namespaces (strings).
-When using InterfaceId typescript will automatically infer the right type - otherwise an explicit type cast will be necessary, as shown belo
+When using InterfaceId typescript will automatically infer the right type - otherwise an explicit type cast will be necessary, as shown below

 ```typescript
 get<T>(iid: IidNs<T>): Promise<T>;